EmilianC/Gemcutter/docs/Shader.md

 # Shader Outlines
-Although Jewel3D uses GLSL as its core shading language, shaders in Jewel3D are written as a single, complete, program outline.
+Although Gemcutter uses GLSL as its core shading language, shaders in Gemcutter are written as a single, complete, program outline.
 Shader outlines allow you to easily describe your own custom data bindings without having to fumble with C++ or OpenGL.

 ```cpp